pl3onasm/Programming-fundamentals/README.md

 $\Large{\color{cadetblue}\text{Testing}}$
 <br/>

 You can test your own C code with the [test script](ctest.sh).
-It will try to compile your code and run it on all the test cases.
-It will also compare your output with the expected output, and check for memory leaks by running a Valgrind test.
-If a test fails, the script will display the line numbers where a mismatch between the expected and the actual output was found, followed by the corresponding lines themselves, so you can easily spot the error.
-Lines in green and preceded by `<` represent the expected output, while lines in red and preceded by `>` are the actual (incorrect) output.
-If you only see lines in red, it means that your program produced the expected output, but also some additional, unexpected output.
-The script will only display the first 5 lines where mismatches were found and will indicate how many more there are if applicable.
+The script compiles your program, runs it on all `.in` test cases, and compares the output with the corresponding `.out` files.

+By default you get a clean summary (PASS or FAIL per test case).

+If a test fails, and want to see the difference in expected and actual output, or you want to have extra Valgrind tests, you can use the following options:

+- `--show-diff` or `-d` shows a small preview of the output differences for failed tests, including the first 5 lines of the expected output and the first 5 lines of your actual output (both indented under the test case).
+- `--valgrind` or `-v` enables Valgrind checks (PASS or FAIL per test case).
+- `--show-vg` or `-e` shows Valgrind error details for failed Valgrind checks.
+- `--help` or `-h` prints the full usage message.

-If you want to use the script, you basically have two options:
+If you want to use this script, you basically have two options:

 <br/>